 In this article, you will be able to see the LearnWorlds API possibilities.
-For a more detailed API documentation with code snippets click here.
+For more detailed API documentation with code, snippets click here.

-You can use our API to access our data and get information on various courses, users info and more.
+You can use our API to access our data and get information on various courses, user info, and more.